beatrizurda/Urda-Garcia_Patient_Stratification/README.md

 ## Code

 ### Data Preparation
 First, uniformly processed gene counts were dowloaded from the <a href="http://www.ilincs.org/apps/grein/">GREIN platform</a> and Summarized Emperiment Objects (SE) from Bioconductor were constructed for each study.
-Finally, SE objects corresponding to the same disease where merged (merge_same_disease_se_objects.R).
+Finally, SE objects corresponding to the same disease where merged (<code>merge_same_disease_se_objects.R</code>).

 ### RNA-seq pipeline
 Then, we applied an RNA-seq pipeline to each disease separately and in parallel (run_rnaseq_pipeline_for_disease.R).
 Then, we clustered diseases based on their significantly dysregulated pathways (molecular_insight_heatmap.R).